Jim-BITracks/Hands-on-Azure-Data-Studio/content/Book_I/CH-03/readme.md

 ![Figure 3-16.
 Variable Highlighting for a Snippet](Figure_03_16.png)

-As mentioned earlier, we have much more content to come later in the book on ‘ADS Snippets’, which by the way can apply to *any* of the Azure Data Studio supported languages, including PowerShell and Python.
+As mentioned earlier, we have more content on ‘ADS Snippets’ to come later in the book, which by the way can apply to *any* of the Azure Data Studio supported languages, including PowerShell and Python.

 ## Top Down View with Minimap
 Life at times can be detailed and complex.
 The same can be true of ‘SQL code’, or for that matter ‘code’ written in any language.
-Most database developers have written, reviewed, or maintained SQL code that exceeds hundreds, or perhaps even a thousand lines.
+Most database developers have written, reviewed, or maintained SQL scripts that exceeds one hundred, or perhaps even one thousand lines of code.
 While ‘big code’ can be intimidating, ADS has a *Minimap* feature that can at least ease the pain of working with large SQL scripts.

-> For the following example you can use any SQL code sample.
+> For the following example you can use **any** SQL code sample.
 If more lines are needed for visual effect, just use copy/paste to multiply your lines of SQL code.

-To get started with Minimap, you will first want to turn this feature on via the ‘Command Palette” by pressing CRTL+SHIFT+P, entering ‘minimap’, and selecting “View: Toggle Minimap” as shown in figure 3-17:
+To get started with Minimap, you will first want to turn this feature on via the ‘Command Palette” by pressing CRTL+SHIFT+P, typing ‘minimap’, and selecting “View: Toggle Minimap” as shown in figure 3-17:

 ![Figure 3-17.
 Toggle Minimap On](Figure_03_17.png)